 VETERAN ROLLING STONES engineer and producer Glyn Johns witnessed a dramatic change in the group’s guitarist Mick Taylor (above, second from left), who replaced Brian Jones in 1969, after the hedonistic Exile On Main Street sessions in the South of France in 1971.

-“He turned from from being a quiet, softly spoken, charming young man into a raving egomaniac junkie,” Johns tells MOJO in the latest issue of the magazine (April 2015/ # 257).
+“He turned from from being a quiet, softly spoken, charming young man into a raving egomaniac junkie,” Johns told MOJO in 2015.
 “I was mixing the record… and said to Mick Jagger, ‘Either he goes or I go.’”